 - After teaching starts, there will be specific points at which you’ll be able to request a change in mode of delivery, subject to social distancing measures and approval by your Course Leader.

 Frequently asked questions

-A: Yes, September 2020 intake is still open for all students and we are running September intake in 2020.
+A: Yes, the intake is still open for all students.

 A: We are still open to receive applications and our admissions team is hard at work ensuring we continue to process applications and support your application as normal.
 We will be in touch with you in due course with any further information that we feel will be helpful to you.

 Q: I already have an offer, how can I keep informed on next steps?

 A: Our student recruitment and admissions team will make sure you keep informed on the next steps for you to do.
 Also please do not hesitate to contact us at email@example.com if you any questions regarding your offer.

 Q: I want to accept my offer, but I am worried that the intake will be cancelled?

 A: We would like to assure you that we will run January 2021 intake for all students.

 Q: What will be the deadline for payment to secure my place?
 Can I accept the offer now and pay later?